 - 24 thesis credits

-- Reading knowledge of two foreign languages before oral examination (this requirement may vary depending on your field of study and may include competence in quantitative methods)
+- Reading knowledge in at least one language outside of English before preliminary exams (this requirement may vary depending on your field of study and may include competence in quantitative methods)

 - Completion of preliminary written and oral exams

 - Completion of the dissertation

 Note: If you enter the PhD program with a master’s, you will be expected to complete your coursework and preliminary exams by the end of your fourth semester of full time funding.